Literature: The Moon Is a Harsh Mistress

-I Warned You: Alvarez, the chief of the Lunar Authority police and their Ignored Expert on how to prevent a general revolt, to the officer of the Peace Dragoons after six of his men caused a general revolt by raping and killing two women: "I told you those goons of yours had to have their own women!
+- I Warned You: Alvarez, the chief of the Lunar Authority police and their Ignored Expert on how to prevent a general revolt, to the officer of the Peace Dragoons after six of his men caused a general revolt by raping and killing two women: "I told you those goons of yours had to have their own women!
 I warned you!".

-Ignored Expert: Alvarez, the chief of the Lunar Authority police, is a villainous example: he knows exactly how to keep the Loonies from rebelling and what he needs to do it, but his superiors on Earth won't give him the resources needs because it would be too expensive.
+- Ignored Expert: Alvarez, the chief of the Lunar Authority police, is a villainous example: he knows exactly how to keep the Loonies from rebelling and what he needs to do it, but his superiors on Earth won't give him the resources he needs because it would be too expensive.
 As a result, the rebellion is successful.
 Alvarez dies shortly after his I Warned You to the officer in charge.

-Incredibly Lame Pun: Wyoh's full name is Wyoming Knott.
+- Incredibly Lame Pun: Wyoh's full name is Wyoming Knott.
 She prefers to be called Wy or Wyoh.
 Just don't ask "Why not?"
 This is one of Mike's first independent attempts at humor, and Mannie uses it to explain the difference between "Funny Once" and "Funny Always."

 They kept hooking hardware into him — decision-action boxes to let him boss other computers, bank on bank of additional memories, more banks of associational neural nets, another tubful of twelve-digit random numbers, a greatly augmented temporary memory.
 Human brain has around ten-to-the-tenth neurons.
 By third year Mike had better than one and a half times that number of neuristors.
 And woke up.

 - Invented Individual: Adam Selene, the leader of the Lunar revolution, is actually Mike's public face.
 Since Mike is the central supercomputer in charge of everything across Luna, Adam can effectively be anywhere he wants to be as long as there are microphones and cameras present.

-Keeping The Enemy Close: When the conspiracy learns the names of all of the Lunar Authority's spies, Wyoming Knott wants them to be killed but Professor Bernardo de la Paz has other plans.
+- Keeping the Enemy Close: When the conspiracy learns the names of all of the Lunar Authority's spies, Wyoming Knott wants them to be killed but Professor Bernardo de la Paz has other plans.

 Professor de la Paz: The thing to do with a spy is to let him breathe, encyst him with loyal comrades, and feed him harmless information to please his employers.
 These creatures will be taken into our organization.
 Don't be shocked; they will be in very special cells.
 "Cages" is a better word.
 But it would be the greatest waste to eliminate them - not only would each spy be replaced with someone new but also killing these traitors would tell the Warden that we have penetrated his secrets.